-Front Park Assist chime volume settings can be selected from the EVIC or Uconnect® System (if equipped).
-The chime volume settings include "LOW," "MEDIUM," and "HIGH."
+The ParkSense® Chime Volume settings can be selected from the EVIC or Uconnect® System - if equipped.
+The chime volume settings include LOW, MEDIUM, and HIGH.
 The factory default volume setting is MEDIUM.
+To make your selection, touch the ParkSense® Chime